DavidSaintAnna/For-exercicios/README.md

-# Exercicio com loop for para AlphaEDTech
+# Exercise involving loops for AlphaEDTech